WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-meetings-2022.md

 * Co-working with IS on repo
 * Co-working with JS on Turing Chapter
+* Co-working with JS and SF on moderation paper/set up group Zenodo
 * Planning with ALS on TTW Fireside chat
 * Transferred all issues into AutSPACEs repo and made project boards
 * Met with the new REG team
 * Presentation for AIM-RSF
 * Applied for the SSI fellowship

 #### What did you struggle with?